erizov/Professor/semester_3/lecture_10_graph_algorithms/dijkstra/README.md

 1. Implement Dijkstra from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this strategy vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this atechniqueto tackle real-world problems
 6. Visualize graph traversal and understand edge cases